woupiestek/rlox/log.md

 ### frames issue

 Copying the top frame into the run method means that the changing instruction pointer is not stored.
 Which cannot wokr well.
 So a reference would be good, but it confuses the borrow checker.

+### jumping around

+Why jump a distance, if we know the absolute coordinates of the code?
+I guess the relative numbers are just smaller.

 ## 2023-05-28